 Constantly busy, Leadbetter Beach is a favorite with college kids and young people, who flock to it for surfing, swimming and tanning.
 They also enjoy socializing on the beach and picnicking on adjacent grassy expanses.
 Built-in grills are available on a first-come, first-served basis, making this beach ideal for celebrations with friends and family.
 A restaurant, restrooms and showers make life easier during leisure time, and impressive private boats cruise in and out of the nearby harbor.
 You're also likely to catch windsurfers and sailboats plying the offshore waters.
 Paid parking is available in a convenient lot right out front.

 No matter what you like to do when you get to the beach, you'll find it here.
 Less busy than the downtown beaches, Goleta beach has every amenity, including free parking.
 There are horseshoe pits, picnic tables, barbecues, volleyball courts and kayak rentals.
-There is also a playground, a restaurant (and bar) and a pier that allows fishing.
+There is also a playground and a pier that allows fishing.
 You can easily stroll along the beach path up to the UCSB campus from here.
 Goleta beach is just a few minutes from the Santa Barbara airport, making it a great pit stop before or after a flight.
 Grab a bite and take a few stunning ocean photos all in one quick trip.

 The fact that we're writing about this beach at all might make a lot of Santa Barbara locals kind of mad.
 You see, this particular stretch of sand is a best kept secret.
-To access it, you have to walk down about one million stairs tucked in between some private homes at the end of Mesa Lane.
-(Remember: once you're down there, you'll have to walk back up them again.)
+To access it, you have to walk down about one million stairs tucked between some private homes at the end of Mesa Lane.
+(Remember: Once you're down there, you'll have to walk back up them again.)
 It's perfectly public, and picturesque, once you get down there though.
 This beach is a popular spot for local surfers and sunbathers.
 Just be wary of high tide, when the beach almost completely disappears.
 Plenty of free parking in the neighborhood near the top of the stairs.

 A lovely beach just 10 minutes or so south of Santa Barbara with wide shores and an easy, shallow ocean entrance.
 Usually not too crowded, Summerland Beach is located just below Lookout Park.
 There's a great picnic spot, playground and showers right up top by the free parking, but you should bring your beach umbrella because there's not a lot of shade on the shore.
 When you've rinsed all the sand off, head into Summerland town proper (it's so cute) for a bite and some shopping.
 Antique stores and boutiques line the main avenue just a few blocks from the beach.

 Arroyo Burro Beach might be what the guidebooks and websites say, but locals know this beach by another name: Hendry's.
 This is THE place to go if you have a dog.
 The whole beach welcomes our four-legged friends, but the left side of the beach allows pups to chill out off leash.
 There is plenty of space to bring your whole crew.
-There is also a picnic area, restroom and amazing seafood restaurant onsite.
+There is also a picnic area, restroom and amazing seafood restaurant onsite called The Boathouse.
 Two small lots offer 100% free parking, but they do fill up fast - especially on weekends.
 A coin-operated pet wash in the far lot allows you to rinse the sand of Fido before he gets back into your car.

 A local favorite, Santa Claus Beach is one of Santa Barbara's best kept secrets.
 Made up of a wide stretch of soft white sand, Santa Claus is actually located in Carpinteria, a sleepy beach town just a short drive (or long bike ride!) from downtown Santa Barbara.
 Santa Claus gets great, mild waves for all sorts of ocean fun: paddle boarding, boogie boarding, general frolicking etc...
 The shore offers a shallow, gradual entrance, making this a good beach for younger visitors, too.
 There's limited shade, so bring an umbrella.
 Restaurants, shops and board rentals are nearby.
 Free street parking is first come, first serve.

-You won't find much in the way of amenities at this lovely beach, which is a bit ironic considering that it's across the street from the esteemed Four Seasons Resort the Biltmore Santa Barbara.
+You won't find much in the way of amenities at this lovely beach, which is a bit ironic considering that it's across the street from the esteemed Biltmore hotel in Santa Barbara.
 Nevertheless, the sweep of sand is ideal for lying in the sun, and the ocean proves irresistible to swimmers.
-Butterfly Beach is very walkable and overlooked by the fabulous Coral Casino.
+Butterfly Beach is very walkable and shares a border with the fabulous Coral Casino.
 The rock wall that lines the upper part of the beach provides a great seat and vantage point, even on not-so-sunny days.
 Another perk to Butterfly is that it looks west, unlike most of Santa Barbara's south-facing beaches.
 For that reason, it's one of the area's best spots for sunset views and long strolls.
-Street parking is first come, first serve.
+Street parking is first come, first served.